 Of increasing popularity in recent years are dining pool tables.
 These are basically fully functional pool tables that doubles up as a dining table with the table top in place.
 Dining pool tables are great to play on, practical and affordable.
-With european manufacturers especially, the dining pool tables are also excellent finished and makes a really good looking furniture for the living room.
+Supplied by European manufacturers especially, the dining pool tables are excellently finished and make genuinely sleek furniture for the living room.

 Regular tables however, are singular in their usage and are only for playing.
-Regular tables also tend to be offered in bigger sizes, as dining pool tables often maxes out at 7ft.
+Regular tables also tend to be offered in bigger sizes, as dining pool tables often max out at 7ft.

 Our recommendations?
-In today’s context where homes are getting smaller and smaller, go for a dining pool table which is highly practical in their dual use.
+In today’s context where homes are getting increasingly smaller, go for a dining pool table which is highly practical in their dual use.
 If you’re worried about the game-play, make sure to go for a slate bed and try out the table in person.

 A final word